-The Rotary Club of Box Hill advises local community organizations that applications for a COMMUNITY GRANT will reopen in February 2019.
+The Rotary Club of Box Hill advises that applications for COMMUNITY GRANTS are now closed.

 The Rotary Club of Box Hill’s 2018 Community Grants programme supported a total of 10 local community organizations, to the value of $15,371.